-Installation information given in this service manual IS NOT a complete installation instruction.
-Installation information covered in this service manual has a limited focus as it applies to servicing.
-This service manual does not replace or supersede the instruction manual that came with the water heater.
-Always refer to the instruction manual that came with the water heater for complete installation instructions.
+Installation information given in this Service Manual IS NOT a complete installation instruction.
+Installation information covered in this Service Manual has a limited focus as it applies to servicing.
+This Service Manual does not replace or supersede the Instruction Manual that came with the water heater.
+Always refer to the Instruction Manual that came with the water heater installation instructions.

-If the instruction manual that came with the water heater is not on hand, copies can be obtained from the manufacturer's web site or by calling the technical support phone number shown on the water heater labeling and the back cover of this service manual.
+If the instruction Manual that came with the water heater is not on hand copies can be obtained from the manufacturers web site or by calling the toll free phone number shown on the back cover of this Service Manual.